 1. Guiding and Supporting Clients with a Common Understanding of BHR

 Firstly, lawyers can guide companies as well as support victims in preventing and remediating human rights abuses.
-Regardless of our roles as business lawyers or as human rights defenders, we can take actions in our respective positions to fill the gaps in recognition on human rights issues that exist between the business sector and other stakeholders.
+Regardless of our roles as business lawyers or as human rights defenders, we can take actions in our respective positions to fill the gaps in recognition on human rights issues that would exist between the business sector and other stakeholders.

 Recognizing the importance of sharing a common understanding of BHR, Japan Federation of Bar Associations (JFBA) published “Guidance on Human Rights Due Diligence” for Japanese lawyers and companies in 2015.

-In 2018, lawyers active in diverse areas ranging from business law practices to human rights advocacy launched BHR Lawyers Network Japan, an information-sharing network established through the collective action of.
+In 2018, lawyers active in diverse areas ranging from business law practices to human rights advocacy launched BHR Lawyers Network Japan, an information-sharing network established through the collective action.
 This is also a part of our response to the call by the UN Working Group on Business and Human Rights for a Global Pro-bono Lawyers Network on BHR.
 In 2020, BHR Lawyers Network started implementing a BHR training program for Japanese lawyers, in collaboration with International Bar Association.

 2. Investigating Cases and Assessing Impacts in line with International Norms